Vika1990Z/Vika1990Z.github.io/ventus/content/products/network/networks.md

 - *Delete* - this option is for Network removing.

 ## Create Network
-To create a new Network do the following:
+To create new Network do the following:
 - go to the *Networks page* and click on the CREATE NETWORK icon in the upper left corner;
 - fill in the form on the next opened *Create Network window* and click on the CREATE icon:
 ![](../../../assets/images/networks/3.png?classes=border,shadow)